okx/okexchain-docs/resources/genesis-file/genesis.md

 # Genesis file

-This document explains how the genesis file of the OKTC testnet is structured.
-It also explains how you can build a genesis file for your own `oktc` testnet.
+This document explains how the genesis file of the OKTC mainnet is structured.

-Note that you can generate a default genesis file for your own testnet by running the following command:
+Note that you can generate a default genesis file for your local testnet by running the following command:

 ```bash
 exchaind init <moniker> --chain-id <chain-id>
 ```

 The genesis file is stored in `~/.exchaind/config/genesis.toml`.

 ## What is a genesis file